jkudish/JigoShop-Software-Add-on/README.md

 Changelog
 ===========

+### 2.2
+* Major rewrite of how upgradable products work.
+If you are relying on the license key based upgrade system you may want to hold-off this update and/or [manually] convert your products to the new system
+* Products can now be configured as an upgrade from and to another product
+* Minor code cleanup

 ### 2.1.6
 * Empty the cart whenever something is added to it (to make sure only 1 item is there at a time)